top of page

 Let us fight for your future.
 We’ll build the strongest defense possible.

-Is battery a felony in Texas?
+Is “battery” a crime in Texas?

-Charged with Assault or Battery?
-Contact Pantheon Legal Group Today
+Call Pantheon Legal Group Today

 If you’re facing assault or battery charges in Dallas-Fort Worth, don’t face the criminal justice system alone.
 At Pantheon Legal Group, we know how to challenge evidence, negotiate with prosecutors, and protect your name and future.